 I love to say to people that I live in the best city in the world.
 It remains true every year.
 I have grown up watching this beautiful city come from Olympic host to energy giant.

 I have been in public service for the past 15 years, and I love the passion the citizens of YYC have.
-I operate equipment for the City Roads department, and I see firsthand what cuts and outside contracts have done to city services.
+I operate heavy equipment as a CUPE 37 Outside Worker, and I see firsthand what cuts and outside contracts have done to city services.

 I feel we need a council that is more connected to the people.
 This city needs less grandstanding and more action for the betterment of the citizens.
 I can’t wait to see what Calgary looks like in the future; my only hope is that it includes everyone’s voice while we map that direction.